Hughes strong, Twins beat White Sox to improve to 4-0

 Trailing 1-0, the Twins took advantage of two errors by the White Sox in the fourth inning.
 Grossman doubled to right and advanced to third on an errant pickoff attempt to second by Holland.
 Grossman then scored when right fielder Avisail Garcia dropped Sano's pop up.

-Tim Anderson singled, stole second and scored on Jose Abreu's single in the first inning.
+Anderson singled, stole second and scored on Jose Abreu's single in the first inning.

-Center fielder Byron Buxton made a pair of long running warning-track catches in the first inning.
-He robbed leadoff hitter Tyler Saladino of extra bases with a catch against the wall.
-With runners on first and second, Buxton robbed Cody Asche of extra bases to end the inning.
-In the fifth, Max Kepler made a diving catch on the right-field line to save a potential extra base hit by Anderson.

 TRAINER'S ROOM